Home/Everyday Life/Toothpaste Calculator

 How to Use the Toothpaste Calculator

-3. Enter Number of People: Input how many people in your household use this specific tube of toothpaste.
+• Number of People: Input how many people in your household use this tube of toothpaste.

-5. Calculate: Press the "Calculate Duration" button.
-The result will show the estimated number of days the tube will last.
+The calculator will then instantly display the estimated number of days your toothpaste tube will last.

 Practical Example